birkschmithuesen/LED-Lauflicht/README.md

 # LED-Lauflicht
-Pixel-LED Lauflicht with Teensy + FastLED + OctoWS2811
+Pixel-LED Lauflicht with Teensy + FastLED + OctoWS2811 used for the CoinMachine-installation at the MetaMaze